Cotswold Connections - Here

 known works occupies a wooded area a short distance from Wantage

-David William Donald Cameron (born 9 October 1966) is the current Prime Minister and leader of the Conservative Party in the United Kingdom.
+David William Donald Cameron (born 9 October 1966) was Prime Minister and leader of the Conservative Party in the United Kingdom.
+Theresa May taking over the role in 2016.

 David Cameron is the younger son of stockbroker Ian Donald Cameron (12 October 1932 – 8 September 2010) and his wife Mary Fleur (née Mount, born 1934, a retired Justice of the Peace, daughter of Sir William Mount, 2nd Baronet).